Aarononomous/sca/README.md

 You'll need a few things not included in this repo to get started, unfortunately.

-* [SBCL](http://www.sbcl.org) is what I'm using, but any good Common Lisp should work.
+* [Allegro Common Lisp](http://franz.com/products/allegro-common-lisp/) is what I've used in this project, but any good Common Lisp should work.
-* [Quicklisp](https://www.quicklisp.org/) is a library manager for Lisp, used to install
+* [Quicklisp](https://www.quicklisp.org/) is a library manager for Lisp, used to install...
 * [cl-charms](https://github.com/HiTECNOLOGYs/cl-charms), a curses screen manager.
-This will be installed automatically the first time the program's run, but Quicklisp has to be installed separately.
+This gets installed automatically the first time the program's run, but Quicklisp has to be installed separately.

+Once that's taken care of...

+### Quickstart Guide

+1. Download or clone this repository
+2. Start up ACL and load this program: `:ld sca`
+3. Run it: `(sca:run)`
+4. The included models are in the "simulations" directory.
+Hit `L` to load a file, then type in the name of the file to load, such as `simulations/stoplights.sca`.

 ### The Simulator